 As the name suggests, an energy price cap puts a limit or cap on the amount an energy supplier can charge its customers for gas and electricity.

 There is no energy price cap in Ireland.
 Suppliers here are free to charge as much - or as little - for their energy as they like.
+For now at least.

 In the UK, however, the energy regulator Ofgem introduced an energy price cap in 2019 to help protect households from excessively high prices and to ensure people who didn’t switch supplier regularly weren’t charged an excessive ‘loyalty premium’.